 Give thanks for another year of married life for:

-Finally, the Prayers of the Church for the First Sunday in Lent:
+Finally, the Prayer of the Church for the Fourth Sunday after Pentecost:

 Into Your hands, O Lord, we commend all for whom we pray, trusting in Your mercy, through Jesus Christ, our Lord.
 Amen.